PieKing1215/DripSounds-Forge/README.md

 Feel free to use in packs if you wish (though compatibility hasn't been tested thoroughly)

-Do not download this mod from anywhere other than the WaterDripSound GitHub page or the WaterDripSound Curseforge page.<br>
+Do not download this mod from anywhere other than the DripSounds-Forge GitHub page or the DripSounds-Forge Curseforge page.<br>
 This mod may not be reposted to any other third-party websites.<br>
 [#StopModReposts](https://stopmodreposts.org)